t-minini/concert-database/README.md

 ## About the project 💭

-The idea is creating a personal database inspired by my passion for music and live concerts.
+Website created to simulate a personal database inspired by my passion for music and live concerts.
 The goal’s to keep track of the shows I have been to, with a few information such as tour name, artist, year and rate.

 You can visit the website [here!](https://concert-database.netlify.app/)